neil-oliver/Major-Studio-1/Design Studio/README.md

 #### Content & Story
 - Collaboration with the lighthouse Report
--
+- Visualization to show how Frontex (responsible for Europe based deportations) has grown up in Europe in the last decade.

 #### Visual design: Graph, layout, color, typography
 - Data displayed similar to an [Arc Diagram](https://dvia.samizdat.co/2019/ghost/#/site) only on a map instead of linear.
-- line graph combined with bar graph.
+- line graph combined with bar graph to compare budget and deportations.
 - Single color (red) and greyscale design.
 - Simple font choices - serious, not fun.